matrx-software/matrx/README.md

 # Testbed

-2D-discrete testbed to facilitate HAT-research, with SAIL connection
+MATRX; Accelerating human-agent teaming research together.

+MATRX is a 2D-discrete testbed meant to facilitate, accelerate and benchmark research on how systems and humans can and should collaborate.

-For documentation see the readthedocs at [matrx.readthedocs.io/](https://matrx.readthedocs.io/).
+For documentation see the readthedocs at [https://docs.matrx-software.com/](https://docs.matrx-software.com).